 Verbo (Verb)Significado (Meaning)Ejemplo (Example)

-IrMovimiento hacia un lugar (Movement towards a place)Voy al trabajo.
-(I am going to work.)
+IrMovimiento hacia un lugar (Movement to a place)Voy al trabajo.
+(I go to work.)

-IrseSalir de un lugar (énfasis) (To leave a place (emphasis))Me voy de la empresa.
-(I am leaving the company.)
+IrseSalir de un lugar (énfasis) (Leaving a place (emphasis))Me voy de la empresa.
+(I'm leaving the company.)

 VenirLlegar (To arrive)¿Vienes a la gestoría?
-(Are you coming to the gestoría?)
+(Are you coming to the agency?)

-VenirseLlegar con fuerza o decisión (To arrive with strength or determination)Se viene con nosotros.
-(He is coming with us.)
+VenirseLlegar con fuerza o decisión (To arrive forcefully or decisively)Se viene con nosotros.
+(He's coming with us.)

 LlevarTransportar algo a otro lugar (To transport something to another place)Llevo mi maletín al trabajo.
 (I take my briefcase to work.)

-LlevarseTomar algo consigo (Take something with oneself)Se lleva el ordenador a casa.
-(He takes the computer home.)
+LlevarseTomar algo consigo (To take something with you)Se lleva el ordenador a casa.
+(He/She takes the computer home.)

 Exercise 1: Diferencia entre ir/irse, venir/venirse, llevar/llevarse